dusktrades/ftx-cli/README.md

 ### Why did I receive _'Size too large'_ error?

+The FTX API seems to accept sizes with precision up to 8 decimal places, which you can utilise if you set size explicitly.

-The official FTX API sometimes behaves strangely with decimal precision when creating lending offers close to your lendable size, which means you can sometimes unexpectedly receive 'Size too large' errors.
-To mitigate this, we automatically truncate any size to 8 decimal places before communicating with FTX.
+However, we have encountered strange behaviour when creating lending offers close to your lendable size (such as when auto-compounding), therefore we truncate lendable size to 6 decimal places before communicating with FTX.
 This makes the errors less common, but it remains possible to receive them while we look for a more robust solution.
+As a workaround, you can try the command again or wait for the next repeat scheduled run.

 ### Why did I receive X error?